 The interior centers around well-proportioned, open spaces.
-Volume and light and that enviable indoor-outdoor flow are created by continuous glass walls and double-height clerestory windows.
+Continuous glass walls and double-height clerestory windows create volume, light, and an enviable indoor-outdoor flow.

 Entertaining flows from the Barbara Bestor-designed chef’s kitchen to expansive outdoor spaces that include a serene pool, garden, northern mountain views, and an expansive southern deck looking out to views of the city below.

 Bedrooms are on their own with a remodeled master wing.
-And if four bedrooms aren’t enough, there’s a guest wing that provides three additional bedrooms and a bath.
+And if four bedrooms aren’t enough, a guest wing provides three additional bedrooms and a bath.

-Everything is impeccably restored from the grounds to the structure to enhance and respect the original outstanding architecture, making this home some kind of wonderful.
+Everything is impeccably restored, from the grounds to the structure, to enhance and respect the original outstanding architecture, making this home wonderful.
 (The Porsches are not included.)